What is Plantar Fasciitis and how do you treat it?

-This term is technically incorrect because “itis” at the end of any word refers to inflammation of that organ or structure.
-In very few cases of foot pain, is there actually an inflammatory process at work, and hence this type of pain does not usually respond well to anti-inflammatory medication.
+The term plantar fasciitis is technically incorrect because “itis” refers to inflammation of that organ or structure.
+In few cases of foot pain, is there actually an inflammatory process at work, and hence this type of pain does not usually respond well to anti-inflammatory medication.

 Symptoms of Plantar Fasciitis / Plantar Fasciiopathy